Oyvindeavor/oyvindeavor/README.md

 # Hello, I'm Øyvind 👋

 Welcome to my GitHub profile!
-I'm a student at Noroff, engaging with new technologies and expanding my skill set.
+I'm a student at Noroff

 ## 📚 What I'm Studying
 At Noroff, I’m working on enhancing my abilities in software development, getting to know various programming languages, and best practices.